hass-agent/HASS.Agent-Documentation/docs/contributing/hass-agent-documentation/editing-files.md

 You can create either static admonitions or collapsible ones.
 Collapsible ones are indicated with a `???` instead of `!!!`, if you would like the collapsible one to be open by default then use `???+`.

-> More informaition including the list of admonition types can be found [here](https://squidfunk.github.io/mkdocs-material/reference/admonitions/)
+> More informaition including the list of admonition types can be found [here](https://squidfunk.github.io/mkdocs-material/reference/admonitions/){: target="\_blank"}

 ## Diagrams

 The documentation has multiple diagrams spread across the pages that can be edited from the markdown files.
-All of these are based on [mermaidjs](http://mermaid.js.org/syntax/flowchart.html).
+All of these are based on [mermaidjs](http://mermaid.js.org/syntax/flowchart.html){: target="\_blank"}.

 The documentation basically exlusively uses flowcharts for better styling but all mermaid types are technically supported.
-You can find docs on the flowcharts [here](http://mermaid.js.org/syntax/flowchart.html), and more information about our implementation of mermaidjs [here](https://squidfunk.github.io/mkdocs-material/reference/diagrams/).
+You can find docs on the flowcharts [here](http://mermaid.js.org/syntax/flowchart.html){: target="\_blank"}, and more information about our implementation of mermaidjs [here](https://squidfunk.github.io/mkdocs-material/reference/diagrams/){: target="\_blank"}.

 [^1]: The example footnote, you can use the enter button here to return to where you were: